Heart Attack Symptoms

 - Shortness of breath with or without chest discomfort.

-- Other signs: cold sweat, nausea, lightheadedness, palpitations, paleness, weakness/fatigue, or dizziness.
+- Other symptoms include cold sweat, nausea, lightheadedness, palpitations, paleness, weakness/fatigue, or dizziness